 The City of Chandler Public Housing Authority is administered by the Housing and Redevelopment Division, which oversees and manages Public Housing units and the Housing Choice Voucher: Section 8 program.

 The division also operates and links to other supportive services for those living in affordable and federally subsidized housing programs.
 Our primary focus is to provide affordable rental housing for low-income households.
 On occasion, we develop, operate or link to other affordable housing opportunities.

-The Housing Choice Voucher (HCV) Section 8 Wait List and the Public Housing Wait List are CLOSED.
+The Housing Choice Voucher (HCV)/ Section 8 Wait List is CLOSED.

-In an effort to practice social distancing and keep our in-house resident visits to a minimum, residents now have the option to schedule an appointment for a variety of services — and even let us know when you've arrived for your appointment.
+In an effort to practice social distancing and keep our in-house resident visits to a minimum, public housing residents or Section 8 participants now have the option to schedule an appointment with your Housing Specialist or call our office at 480-782-3200.